Find Schools

 The states with the most job growth for Structural Iron or Steel Worker are Utah, Arizona, and Nevada.
 Watch out if you plan on working in Maine, Alaska, or Louisiana.
 These states have the worst job growth for this type of profession.

-Structural Iron or Steel Worker Average Salary
+Average Structural Iron and Steel Workers Salary

-Structural Iron and Steel Workers make between $32,240 and $93,760 a year.
+The typical yearly salary for Structural Iron and Steel Workers is somewhere between $32,240 and $93,760.

 undefined